MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/create-an-action.md

 Repos are typically named with `-action` at the end.

 Tagging using semvar convention helps ensure safety for using your action.
+See [Release management](https://docs.github.com/en/actions/creating-actions/about-actions#using-release-management-for-actions).